Is Golden Age Musical Theatre Still Relevant in 2026?

 How the Golden Age Transformed the Stage

-Before this era, musicals were mostly light entertainment—big chorus numbers, catchy tunes, and comedy.
+Before this era, musicals were mostly light entertainment with big chorus numbers, catchy tunes, and comedy.
 But the Golden Age ushered in a new kind of storytelling that emphasized emotional depth and realism.

 It introduced: